-Computer assisted orthopaedic surgery (CAOS) is a surgical technology that assists surgeons through creation and display of images showing the replacement components in their relationships to the bones and ligaments of the joint being replaced.
-CAOS is also called Imaged Guided Surgery or Surgical Navigation.
-CAOS has two basic components:
+Computer assisted orthopedic surgery (CAOS) is a surgical technology that assists surgeons through creation and display of images showing the replacement components in their relationships to the bones and ligaments of the joint being replaced.

 - A special camera designed to see the surgical joint and limb and create a picture or image of the hip or knee